 FPSO conversions!
-Either VLCC to FPSO, FPSO redeployment, or similar engineering works for life extension of naval surface vessels, this bulletin discusses the lessons learned encountered in such "brownfield" projects, with some experience on the issues.
+Either VLCC to FPSO, FPSO redeployment, or similar engineering works for life extension of naval surface vessels, this bulletin discusses the lessons learned encountered in such "brownfield" projects, with some experience on

 In the early stage of the project, the team should develop a conversion strategy to include the following: